-Holiday promises, be realistic Select resolutions based on small
+Holiday promises, be realistic

 After the holiday leftovers are gone, family members have returned to their homes and the beginning of the year looms large, the rush to make resolutions begins.
 But making those New Year's resolutions should include realistic expectations and a plan that helps people reach their goals.